 Your RV is equipped with a carbon monoxide detector that detects the presence of deadly carbon monoxide gas.
+Typically located in the bedroom on the ceiling.

 Carefully read the manufacturer's literature provided in your owner information packet for complete operating instructions prior to using.
 Please read and understand the following safety warnings before using your RV.